Perfect Diet - Perfect Nutrition

 Easy Osteoporosis Test You Can Do At Home

 Doctors don't tell you about this easy test because you can do it yourself and it is FREE.
 Doctors prefer to give complicated and expensive bone density tests that don't tell the entire story.
 A bone density test in the heel or hip area does not give an accurate description of the bone condition in the spine.
-The home test is done by measuring your total height standing with the heels, back, shoulders and head square against a wall in bare feet.
+The home test is done by measuring your total height standing in bare feet with the heels, back, shoulders, and head square against a wall.
 Have a friend place a level horizontal on top of the head to place a pencil mark on the wall.
 Measure the height to the line.
 Osteoporosis will appear as a reduction in height from the lifetime maximum height.
 Being at full lifetime maximum height with no height loss whatsoever at 65 years of age is common in healthy individuals.
 Serious osteoporosis exists when a person of 5' - 10" (1778 mm) tall has lost 1.0" (25 mm) in height or a person of 5' - 3" (1600 mm) tall has lost 0.75" (19 mm) in height.
 Lesser or greater degrees of osteoporosis are compared to these typical readings.

-Bone is constantly undergoing the replacement of old bone with new bone in a metabolic process called "remodeling."
+Bone is constantly undergoing the replacement of old bone with new bone in a metabolic process called remodeling.
 The minerals and protein are removed by the body for use elsewhere or discarded, and new minerals and protein are replaced.
 The distal (lower) portion of the femur (thighbone) is replaced about every four months.
-Other bones are replaced at a slower rate and some bones are not replaced in the individual's lifetime.
-The proper recycling of bone material is critical to the prevention of osteoporosis which occurs when old bone is removed but the new bone material is not properly replaced.
+Other bones are replaced at a slower rate, and some bones are not replaced in the individual's lifetime.
+The proper recycling of bone material is critical for the prevention of osteoporosis which occurs when old bone is removed but new bone material is not properly replaced.
 Degenerative back and neck disc disease is most likely cause by a diet deficient in protein and a catabolic metabolic state brought on by hyperinsulinemia that in turn is caused by the excess consumption of carbohydrates.
 Prescription drugs cannot prevent bone loss in the presence of powerful catabolic hormones produced by the body during hyperinsulinemia.
 The diet suggested here is vital for the body's rebuilding of bones.

-This look at osteoporosis, bone loss and fractures is based on a scientific and chemical analysis of bone construction and health.
+This look at osteoporosis, bone loss, and fractures is based on a scientific and chemical analysis of bone construction and health.
 The medical and nutritional references herein represent a small minority struggling to give women and men the truth about osteoporosis.

 WARNING!
-The universally recommended diet (URD) given to women based on the USDA Food Guide Pyramid of low-fat, low-cholesterol, little or no red meat, high in low-fat milk and low-fat yogurt is very destructive to the bones as millions of women in all English-speaking countries around the world are proving.
+The universally recommended diet (URD) given to women based on the USDA Food Guide Pyramid of low-fat, low-cholesterol, little or no red meat, high in low-fat milk and low-fat yogurt is very destructive to the bones, as millions of women in all English-speaking countries around the world are proving.
 Prescription drugs will not correct the bone loss.
-The URD is high in sodium from process foods which depletes potassium.
+The URD is high in sodium from processed foods which depletes potassium.
 The URD is excessively high in calcium which depletes the magnesium that is vital to bone growth.
-The low-protein URD causes the body to scavenge the high tensile strength protein collagen matrix from the bone causing it to become weak.
+The low-protein URD causes the body to scavenge the high tensile strength protein collagen matrix from the bone, causing it to become weak.
 The URD is actually the cause of osteoporosis, not the preventative cure.

 Higher dietary protein intake reduces risk of osteoporotic hip fracture in elderly residents of Utah.